-This Report recommends a comprehensive work program to address the issues associated with the technical and performance standards, monitoring and rectifying compliance and enforcement and penalties.
+This Final Report recommends a comprehensive work program to address the issues associated with the technical and performance standards, monitoring and rectifying compliance and enforcement, and penalties.
 The Commission also recommends that a joint AEMC-AER working group be established to assist with co-ordinating the work program and that the Commission report regularly to the MCE on progress.

-In conducting this review, the Commission has had regard to the NEM Objective.
+In conducting this review, the Commission has had regard to the NEM Objective33.
 In the view of the Commission, the conclusions and recommendations contained in this report are consistent with the NEM objective and should advance the long term interests of consumers, by clarifying standards and promoting greater compliance with those standards.

-The Commission seeks the views of the MCE on these issues and the Commission's proposals for resolving them.
-Additionally, as these issues concern a range of stakeholders and Registered Participants, the Commission considers that it is appropriate to seek the views of stakeholders on this report and the Commission's draft recommendations.
+These issues concern a range of stakeholders and Registered Participants, the Commission considered that it was appropriate to seek the views of stakeholders and the MCE at the Draft Report stage.